 - Tankless system: more than 20 years

-How long do you have to let the tap or shower run before the water is the right temperature?
+How long do you have to let the tap or shower run before the water is at the right temperature?
 This is a typical water-wasting activity with traditional tank heaters that you won’t have with a tankless water heater system.

-Want to Know More About Tankless Water Heaters?
+Want To Know More About Tankless Water Heaters?

 Would you like to learn more about a tankless, on-demand water heater?
 We’ll be happy to show you exactly how they work how your family could benefit from one.